varjolab/ProteoGyver/README.md

 Empty lines and lines starting with '#' are ignored.

 Deleting columns from tables is not supported this way, nor is deleting entire tables.
 These need to be done manually.
 The database is sqlite3, and thus easy to work with.
 Please make a backup first.

+As an example, utils/database_control_set_purger_examplescript.py is provided.
+It will take as input the path to the database file, and delete ALL control sets from it.

 ### Update logging
 Updates will be logged to the update_log table.